-- The first visit is like a job interview – you’re sussing out your potential dentist to see if you like them.
+- The first visit is like a job interview – you’re sussing out your potential dentist.
 Are you and your dentist a good fit?
+Do you like them?

 - Arrange that the first examination is not in-depth, just a quick look.
 This helps you to get over the “my teeth are disgusting and the worst the dentist has ever seen” syndrome.